 The remainder of your time in front of the neuropsychologist will involve a series of activities -- some are like puzzles, others are paper-and-pencil activities (e.g. drawing, questionnaires), and some have a more academic feel to them.
 We understand that assessments of this length take a lot of time, patience, and stamina.
 For that reason, we incorporate breaks into the appointment to help minimize the possible impact of mental fatigue.
 Sometimes, we recommend that testing be spread out over a couple of days.

 No needles or medications are involved.
 That said, we always recommend completing blood work with your physician and sharing the records with us, so that we can integrate the possible impact of any nutritional imbalances on your cognitive and emotional concerns.
 If you have had reason to complete brain imaging (e.g., CT Scans, PET Scans, MRI, etc.), we will ask you to share those medical records with us so that we may make a more informed determination of the likely reasons why you are experiencing the social, emotional, and/or cognitive concerns that brought you in to see us.

-We aim to complete our clinical report within two weeks of your last testing appointment and will discuss the results with you before sending it your way.
+We aim to complete our neuropsychological report within two weeks of your last testing appointment and will discuss the results with you before sending it your way.
 The feedback appointment may be over the phone or video chat, depending on your preferences.
-At your request, we will happily share the clinical report with other members of your medical team.
+At your request, we will share the neuropsychological report with other members of your medical team.